“They muddy the water to make it seem deep” Friedrich Nietzsche

 On the other hand, a philosopher would be expected to critically review every work in his bibliography ‘from the ground up’.
 Because such an effort requires expertise in philosophy and little else beyond common knowledge, its practitioners rely for critical feedback almost exclusively on other philosophers who have been similarly trained, and correspondingly, discount the views of anyone without such training (with the rare exception of opinion polls of what ‘ordinary people’ believe).
 This intellectual insularity renders philosophy into a ‘black box’; in that the philosophically unqualified are unable to make an informed judgement (in the eyes of philosophers) as to the quality of its contents, beyond the most peripheral observations.

 Thanks to the ‘all or nothing’ approach, the conclusions of philosophy are ostensibly not testable without in-depth knowledge of the methods by which they are arrived at; knowledge which can apparently only be gained through an extensive program of study, in philosophy.
-As a result, the internal influence of cognitive biases and conformity effects cannot be independently assessed (more on that below).
+As a result, the influence of cognitive biases and conformity effects within the discipline cannot be independently assessed (more on that below).
 Given that philosophy is a ‘black box’ in the above sense, it is impossible to make a judgement that is both informed and impartial as to whether its discourse makes sense.
 The rational stance towards philosophy is therefore one of agnosticism as to its semantic determinacy: with the exception of sub-disciplines under ‘philosophy’ that have a building-block configuration (for example, some parts of logic, experimental philosophy, metaphysics or cognitive science).

 Some may object that the simpler arguments in philosophy offer windows of scrutiny into the discipline for the educated non-expert.
 This claim is misleading, because most major arguments in philosophy are accompanied by counter-arguments which are prima facie equally plausible.
 It is impossible for even diligent non-experts to make an informed judgement as to which philosophical arguments ‘work’, without detailed knowledge of the overarching debate.
 Even within professional philosophy, there is considerable disagreement on the soundness of most of its substantive arguments.